-- Introduce the participants to the idea that every consultation between a health worker and a patient follows some steps. - Explain that in this training we will focus on the clinical communication skills that are an essential part of this consultation process - Using the PPT slide# (or the figure below) tell them about the potential benefits of good clinical communication.
+- Every consultation between a health worker and a patient follows some steps. - In this training we will focus on the clinical communication skills that are an essential part of this consultation process - The potential benefits of good clinical communication with clinical care.